Other Names for this Disease

 On this page

-Abetalipoproteinemia is caused by mutations in the MTTP gene.
-The MTTP gene provides instructions for making a protein called microsomal triglyceride transfer protein, which is needed for creating beta-lipoproteins.
-These lipoproteins are necessary for the absorption of fats, cholesterol, and fat-soluble vitamins (vitamins A, D, E and K) and for the transport of these substances in the bloodstream.
-The lack of beta-lipoproteins due to MTTP mutations causes the nutritional and neurological problems in individuals with this condition.
+Abetalipoproteinemia is caused by changes (mutations) in the MTTP gene.
+The MTTP gene gives the body instructions to make a protein needed for creating beta-lipoproteins.
+These lipoproteins are necessary for the body to absorb fats, cholesterol, and fat-soluble vitamins (vitamins A, D, E and K), and for transporting these substances in the blood.
+Mutations in the MTTP result in a lack of beta-lipoproteins, leading to an inability to absorb and transport these substances.
+This in turn leads to the nutritional and neurologic problems in affected people.

 - Abetalipoproteinemia.
 Genetics Home Reference.
 November 2008; http://ghr.nlm.nih.gov/condition=abetalipoproteinemia.